ozgurgulerx/aks-workshop/labs/05Scaling.md

 Confirm the number of nodes gets down to 1...
 ![Alt text](../media/64.png)

-## Scaling your cluster using the cluster autoscaler
+## Scaling your cluster using the "Cluster Autoscaler"

 In this section, you will explore the cluster autoscaler.
 The cluster autoscaler will monitor the deployments in your cluster and scale your cluster to meet your application requirements.
 The cluster autoscaler watches the number of pods in your cluster that cannot be scheduled due to insufficient resources.
 You will first force your deployment to have pods that cannot be scheduled, and then configure the cluster autoscaler to automatically scale your cluster.